-Giving your content a few upgrades can help you cut costs while providing new perspectives to your audience.
+Learn how to repurpose content to cut costs while providing new perspectives to your audience.

 Like the rest of the digital industry, content marketing is ever-evolving, including the types of content that companies are creating.
 A recent report from the Content Marketing Institute highlights these shifts from one content format to another within the past year, and marketers should be ready to adapt.

-Here’s the framework we use for repurposing content across multiple platforms to help you get started:
+Here’s the framework we use for repurposing content into multiple formats to help you get started:

 Every piece of content you create starts with a topic idea, whether it’s a blog post on video marketing or a how-to video on blogging.
 Flesh out your ideas with the key messages you want to cover so that each piece of content is designed to achieve your goals.

 For example, if your topic is “A Look Back at Fashion in the 1990s”, then your outline might include talking points like

 - Common brands and stores